Top resources

 - Paid parking encourages shorter stays, so spots open more frequently.

-- A study showed the new rate is in line with similar cities.
+- A 2022 study showed the parking rate is in line with similar cities.

 - Money from meters goes toward services like street and sidewalk repairs, bike lanes, and other City improvements.

-- This is the first parking rate change since 2019.
+- The July 2025 parking rate change was the first rate change since 2019.

 A 2022 study done for Salt Lake City looked at how metered parking is used and suggested improvements.
-With this information, the Mayor’s Administration proposed the parking changes to the City Council in the Recommended Fiscal Year 2026 (FY26) Budget.
+With this information, the Mayor’s Administration proposed the Council-approved parking changes that went into effect on July 1, 2025 as part of the City’s Fiscal Year 2026 (FY26) Budget.

-Learn more from the 2022 executive summary of the study prepared for the City by Walker Consultants.
+Learn more from the 2022 executive summary of the study prepared for the City by Walker Consultants, which has guided the City in all of these changes.

 What are the public benefits?